Routing

 Debugging Router

-The routing bar displayed in Tracy Bar is a useful tool that displays a list of routes and also the parameters that the router has obtained from the URL.
+The routing panel displayed in the Tracy Bar is a useful helper that shows a list of routes and also the parameters that the router obtained from the URL.

-The green bar with symbol ✓ represents the route that matched the current URL, the blue bars with symbols ≈ indicate the routes that would also match the URL if green did not overtake them.
-We see the current presenter & action further.
+The green bar with the symbol ✓ represents the route that processed the current URL; blue color and the symbol ≈ indicate routes that would also process the URL if the green one hadn't overtaken them.
+Further, we see the current presenter & action.

-At the same time, if there is an unexpected redirect due to canonicalization, it is useful to look in the redirect bar to see how the router originally understood the URL and why it redirected.
+At the same time, if an unexpected redirect occurs due to canonization, it is useful to look at the panel in the redirect bar, where you can find out how the router originally understood the URL and why it redirected.

-When debugging the router, it is recommended to open Developer Tools in the browser (Ctrl+Shift+I or Cmd+Option+I) and disable the cache in the Network panel so that redirects are not stored in it.
+When debugging the router, we recommend opening Developer Tools in the browser (Ctrl+Shift+I or Cmd+Option+I) and disabling the cache in the Network panel so that redirects are not stored in it.

 Performance

 The number of routes affects the speed of the router.
-Their number should certainly not exceed a few dozen.
-If your site has an overly complicated URL structure, you can write a custom router.
+Their number should definitely not exceed several dozen.
+If your website has a too complicated URL structure, you can write a custom Custom Router.

-If the router has no dependencies, such as on a database, and its factory has no arguments, we can serialize its compiled form directly into a DI container and thus make the application slightly faster.
+If the router has no dependencies, for example, on a database, and its factory accepts no arguments, we can serialize its compiled form directly into the DI container and thus slightly speed up the application.

 routing: